ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 he could imagine but two motives for their choosing to walk up and down the room together, with either of which motives his joining them would interfere.
 "What could he mean?
-She was dying to know what could be his meaning?"--and asked Elizabeth whether she could at all understand him?
+She was dying to know what could be his meaning?" -- and asked Elizabeth whether she could at all understand him?

 "Not at all," was her answer; "but depend upon it, he means to be severe on us, and our surest way of disappointing him will be to ask nothing